 Maybe think of this as you make that decision?
 Now that you have answered those questions and your juices are flowing here are some questions to ask the teacher training programs you are looking at.
 How much personal attention or help will you get from the Program as you go through?
 What about once you are finished?

 If Pilates is your passion, something you really see for yourself then make that effort.
 You will not regret it.
 Do the work.
 Teaching Pilates takes a lot of knowledge not only of the work but, of the work in your body, feeling it for yourself, understanding it and how to get others to understand what you are asking in terms of the movement of their body.
 To me learning to teach Pilates well..there is no quick way.
 So as you set down whatever path you take in terms of Teacher Training keep that in your thoughts.
-The journey may seem long but, if you want to keep that journey going and growing the beginning is so very important!
+The journey may seem long but, if you want to keep that journey going and growing then check out my Teacher Training Program HERE.

 XO Hilary Opheim